ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 ==============

-calc84maniac (GB/GBC emulator), Goplat (TI-Nspire emulator, HW info), hwti (OS info, 64-bit support), squalyl (Hackspire and development tools hosting), TI-Bank (data hosting), and all the beta testers.
+calc84maniac (GB/GBC emulator), Goplat (TI-Nspire emulator, HW info), hwti (OS info, 64-bit support), squalyl (Hackspire and development tools hosting), TI-Bank (data hosting), all the contributors to the include files and all the beta testers.

 Development team
 ================